CHEN-Ziyang-Rocky/Blockchain-based-Student-Attendance-Application/README.md

 ### Record Querying

-Teachers (`12345678t`) can query the attendance records for an entire semester or specific weeks of a particular student, or retrieve the attendance list for an entire class.
-(So far, our database only has one teacher, and the teacher id is `12345678t`)
+Teachers (`12345678t`, `Korris`, and `XiaoBin`) can query the attendance records for an entire semester or specific weeks of a particular student, or retrieve the attendance list for an entire class.
+(So far, our database only has three teacher, and the teacher id is `12345678t`, `Korris`, and `XiaoBin`)